Travel, experience, conserve with

 This morning we drive back over the mountain road, and down to renowned Varangerfjord.
 The amount of time we spend in the vehicle driving today is three and a half hours, but this is broken up with walks and stops along the way.
 Tucked round the north-east corner of Norway, Varanger has a unique Arctic feel: a small corner of Siberia on the fringe of Europe.
 Colourful villages and small towns dot the shoreline, which initially has a light covering of birchwoods.
 However, as you drive progressively eastwards, these become thinner and the coast becomes increasingly barren.

-The shelter offered by the fjord, in combination with its arctic location, make this a fabulous place to birdwatch for sea ducks.
-Mixed rafts of common, king and Steller's eiders can be found almost anywhere, while the further east we go the more likely we're to see the magnificent white-billed diver.
+The shelter offered by the fjord, in combination with its arctic location, make this a fabulous place to birdwatch for sea ducks and we particularly hope to find mixed rafts of common, king and Steller's eiders.

 We're heading for Vardö, on the north-eastern shore of the fjord, where we stay for three nights.
 Again, it isn’t far to drive to get away from the town’s lights to look for the Aurora Borealis if the sky is clear.